 Charging your iPhone 8 or iPhone 8 Plus inside of certain cases could generate excess heat and that can affect your device’s battery capacity.

 If you start to notice your iPhone getting hot inside of a case while it’s charging, take the case off and charge it naked.

 Update Your Phone

-If an update is available for your iPhone 8 or iPhone 8 Plus try upgrading.
-It might not list it in the change log but the update could improve your device’s battery life.
+If an iOS update is available for your iPhone 8 or iPhone 8 Plus try upgrading.
+Apple might not list a fix in the change log but the update could improve your device’s battery life.
 Make sure you read reviews first.